Jegovila/ORB_SLAM3/README.md

 # 7. ROS Examples

 ### Building the nodes for mono, mono-inertial, stereo, stereo-inertial and RGB-D
-Tested with ROS Melodic and ubuntu 18.04.
+Tested with ROS Noetic and ubuntu 20.04.

 1. Add the path including *Examples/ROS/ORB_SLAM3* to the ROS_PACKAGE_PATH environment variable.
 Open .bashrc file:
   ```